-Your scheduled meetings with a campus contact are going to be 30 minutes or less.
-Make the most of your time by having some clear goals.
-Review the school website in detail so that your questions can reach to a deeper level.
-For example after reading about Kellogg’s MMM program, you could ask more specific questions about the Business Innovation Lab which is a capstone experience in that program.
+- Work on your plan.
+Your scheduled meetings with a campus contact will be 30 minutes or less, so set clear goals for these meetings.
+Review the school’s website thoroughly, and then come up with detailed questions to ask during your visit.
+For example, after reading about Northwestern Kellogg’s MMM program, you could ask more specific questions about the Business Innovation Lab, which is a capstone experience in that program.

-When you are immersed in the campus environment, use all five of your senses to get a feel for this program.
+- Use all your senses.
+When visiting a campus, use all five of your senses to get a feel for the program.
 Observe how students interact with each other.
-Do these seem like “your people?”
+Do these seem like “your people”?
 Are there inviting spaces for students to gather and collaborate?
 Sit in the chairs!
 Are they comfortable?
 Could you imagine yourself working on projects here?
 How did you feel during the class you visited?
 Are the teaching methods aligned with your learning style?